Andrewww03/Stress_Detection/README.md

 - **Heap (heapq)** – for dynamically ranking top participants by PSS score or screen-on time

 **Operations:**
-- Manual computation of Pearson correlation coefficient
+- Manual computation of the Pearson correlation coefficient
 - Comparison of array-based vs. heap-based ranking efficiency
 - Performance testing at different dataset sizes